-Firstly, please excuse my appalling icing skills.
+Firstly, please excuse my non-professional icing skills.
 It’s never been my forte, I’m afraid but I promise it tastes really good!

 That’s the most important thing, right?